kubernetes/enhancements/keps/sig-node/5759-memory-manager-hugepages-verification/README.md

 ## Proposal

-Enhance the Memory Manager's Static policy to verify actual hugepage availability by querying sysfs during pod admission.
-This involves:
+Enhance the Memory Manager's Static policy to verify actual hugepage availability by querying sysfs during pod admission:

-1. **cadvisor enhancement**: Add a `FreePages` field to `HugePagesInfo` struct that reports free hugepages per NUMA node, read from sysfs
+**Memory Manager enhancement**: During `Allocate()` in the Static policy, verify that OS-reported free hugepages (read from sysfs) meets or exceeds the requested amount before admitting the pod.

-2. **Memory Manager enhancement**: During `Allocate()` in the Static policy, verify that OS-reported free hugepages meet or exceed the requested amount before admitting the pod
+See [Implementation Approaches](#implementation-approaches) for options on how the sysfs reading is performed.

 ### Current Admission Flow